Jodu555/CineFinn/README.md

 - [ ] Add an Primy like sidebar with the characters
 - [ ] Add Playlists for users e.g. (Watchlist)
   - [ ] Let the user create its own playlists with names
+- [ ] Think about a way on how to make it work to add an intro skip button

 ## Stretch